JuliaPackaging/BinDeps.jl/README.md

 julia> BinDeps.debug("Cairo")
 INFO: Reading build script...
 The package declares 1 dependencies.
- - Library Group "cairo" (satisfied by BinDeps.SystemPaths, BinDeps.SystemPaths)
+ - Dependency Group "cairo" (satisfied by BinDeps.SystemPaths, BinDeps.SystemPaths)
      - Library "png" (not applicable to this system)
      - Library "pixman" (not applicable to this system)
      - Library "ffi" (not applicable to this system)